Where are you located? Directions?

 How often do I have to serve on jury duty?

 Placer County summons you for jury duty only once during the calendar year.
-If you become a sworn juror, you should not be summoned for another year from the time you became a sworn juror.
-If you get called more than once within a calendar year, it is because your name is duplicated in our system due to a name misspelled, a name change, an address change, or an incorrect data entry.
+If you become a sworn juror, you should not be summoned for another year from the time you become a sworn juror.
+If you get called more than once within a calendar year, it is often because your name is duplicated in our system due to a name being misspelled or being entered differently in your voter and driving records, a name change, or an address change.
 If this should happen to you, let us know and we will check it against our records and remove the duplicate summons.

 How long will I have to serve on jury duty?